 An enhanced version of PS visualisation is utilising R(red)G(green)B(blue) mapping in case of visualising three performance measures.
 With this implementation a user can detect the dominating colour in the network, thus the condition of network can be understood fast.
-Even if KPIs are most commonly used to analyse the network condition and quality, also counters and cost-functions derived from those can be used, as well as any combination of counters, KPIs and cost function results.
+Even if KPIs are most commonly used to analyse the network condition and quality, also counters and costfunctions derived from those can be used, as well as any combination of counters, KPIs and cost function results.

 Figure 1.
-Example of RGB utilisation.
-RGB is used for visualise three different KPIs on same PS.
+An example of RGB utilization.
+RGB is used to visualize three different KPIs on the same PS.
 A simple legend map is drawn with three non-orthogonal axes.

-RGB mapping can be understood as a function from three-dimensional space to colour where $x, y, x \in [0, 1]$ and they represent the intensity of colours red, green and blue correspondingly.
-With these colours three KPIs can be now presented.
+RGB mapping can be understood as a function from the three-dimensional space to a color where $x, y, x \in [0, 1]$ and they represent the intensity of colors red, green and blue correspondingly.
+With these colors three KPIs can be now presented.
 The normal variation ranges of the KPIs are scaled to [0, 1].
 In Table 1 there is simple example with one imaginary cell and three KPIs.

-$$f{RGR}(\mathbf{x}, \mathbf{y}, \mathbf{z}) \rightarrow$$ "displayed" colour (1)
+$$f{RGR}(x, y, z) \rightarrow$$ "displayed" color (1)

 Table 1.
-Example of RGB utilisation.
+Example of RGB utilization.